yorkeyao/VehicleX/VehicleX/Unity_source/README.md

 * Open the project using Unity hub and you will see the interface below.
 * Comment out line 30 and uncomment line 31 for Inference.py.
 * Run Inference.py and you will see a notice to press the play button.
-* Press the play button ▶️ in Unity Editor and getting the images of Vehicles.
+* Press the play button ▶️ in Unity Editor to get the images of Vehicles.

 ![fig2](https://github.com/yorkeyao/VehicleX/blob/master/VehicleX/Unity_source/Images/interface.PNG)